Rigidity of 3-colorings of the discrete torus: Steep slopes are extremely unlikely

 We begin by formulating various properties of functions in $\QP_m$ which are needed for the proof of Theorem~\ref{thm: QP steep QP0 embedding}.
 Fix $m\in6\ZZ\setminus\{\zero\}$.
 Assume that $\QP_m\neq\emptyset$ as the theorem is trivial otherwise.
-Assume also, without loss of generality, that the first coordinate of $m$ is positive and is the largest in absolute value among all coordinates, and write $\sigma=\frac{m_1}6$.
-Fix $h\in\QP_m$ and recall our definition of $W_0$, $\Delta$, $\delta$ and $\Psi_m$ from Section~\ref{subs: Flattening the slope}.
-We write
+Assume also, without loss of generality, that the first coordinate of $m$ is positive and is the largest in absolute value among all coordinates, and write